sickgreg/OpenIPC-Adaptive-Link/README.md

 **--- txprofiles.conf ---**

 Lives on camera: `/etc/txprofiles.conf`
-Stores video / netowrk settings for all the different modes used in adaptive link
+Stores video / mcs settings for all the different modes used in adaptive link

 NOTE: Be careful with PWR settings.
 These examples are for pushing the BL-8812EU2 (square-blue) fairly hard.